Scalable Signed Exponential Random Graph Models under Local Dependence: Conclusion

 \section{Conclusion}

 Our proposed model for signed networks combines the strengths of stochastic block models and exponential random graph models, while being scalable to thousands of nodes.
-There are several directions for extending the proposed model.
-First, we assumed that the number of blocks, $K$, was known a priori.
-In practice, this may not hold, and methods to infer $K$ from data would enhance model flexibility \citep{saldana2017many}.
-Second, the assumption of nonoverlapping community structure could be relaxed by allowing nodes to belong to multiple blocks, as in mixed-membership models (see, e.g., \citealp{latouche2011}).
+Several directions for extending the proposed model exist: First, we assumed that the number of blocks, $K$, is known, which may not hold in practice.
+The choice of $K$ remains an open issue in the SBM literature.
+Methods to infer $K$ from data would enhance model flexibility \citep{saldana2017many}.
+Second, the assumption of non-overlapping community structure could be relaxed by allowing nodes to belong to multiple blocks, as in mixed-membership models \citep{latouche2011}.
 This would accommodate more realistic block structures.
 Third, the observed degree heterogeneity in the Wikipedia network highlights the need for a degree-corrected stochastic block model for signed networks.